chatsagnik/thoughts.github.io/content/posts/selfreductions.md

 - **The Factoring Decision problem:** Given a natural number $n$, decide if $n$ is prime.
 - **The Factoring Search problem:** Given (the binary representation of) a natural number $n$, produce all of its factors.

-Many important classes of cryptosystems such as [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) [^R1] are based on the hardness of the Factoring Search problem.[^R2] On the other hand, the Factoring Decision problem (also known as the Primality testing problem) has long been known to computationally tractable.[^primality] Hence, `Factoring` does not appear to be straightforwardly self-reducible.
+Many important classes of cryptosystems such as [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) [^R1] are based on the hardness of the `Factoring Search problem`.[^R2] On the other hand, the `Factoring Decision problem` (also known as the `Primality testing problem`) has long been known to computationally tractable.[^primality] Hence, `Factoring` does not appear to be straightforwardly self-reducible.

-This leans into the conjecture that not every problem in NP is necessarily self-reducible (for example, Factoring).
-Bellare and Goldwasser'94 formally proved that if EE$\neq$NEE, then there exists a language in NP that is not self-reducible.[^EE]
+This leans into the conjecture that not every problem in **NP** is necessarily self-reducible (for example, Factoring).
+Bellare and Goldwasser'94 formally proved that if **EE** $\neq$ **NEE**, then there exists a language in **NP** that is not self-reducible.[^EE]

 Following the above result, Beame et al. (1998)[^beame98] showed the existence of various search problems in **FNP** that are not computationally equivalent to their decision versions.
 This is particularly important when a solution for the search problem is **guaranteed to exist** (but hard to find).

 One of the research directions on the notion of self-reducible problems is to characterise their complexity.
 Even though decisional complexity is well understood at an undergraduate level, the complexity of search problems is strictly a graduate level topic due to the sheer amount of prerequisites involved.
-In the remainder of this post, I will attempt to provide an introduction to the complexity landscape of NP-search problems and state a few connected results related to self-reducibility.
+In the remainder of this post, I will attempt to provide an introduction to the complexity landscape of **NP**-search problems and state a few connected results related to self-reducibility.

 ### Taxonomy of NP search problems